UK blames France as travelers face hours-long port delays

 Port of Dover chief executive Doug Bannister said the port had declared a “critical incident.”

-“We’ve been badly let down this morning by the French border,” he said, urging travelers to “consider holding off heading for the port at this point in time until more is known.”
+“We’ve been badly let down this morning by the French border,” he said.

+British Foreign Secretary Liz Truss said the situation “should have been entirely avoidable and is unacceptable.”

+“We need action from France to build up capacity at the border to limit any further disruption for British tourists and to ensure this appalling situation is avoided in future,” said Truss, who is running to replace Boris Johnson as Conservative Party leader and Britain’s next prime minister.
+“We will be working with the French authorities to find a solution.”

 By Friday afternoon, port authorities said more French staff had arrived “and traffic is slowly beginning to move, but it will take some time to clear the backlog.”